andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/parse/parse-pfcloud-json-text-did-not-start-with-array-or-object.md

 The request to the server succeeded, but the response was malformed somehow:

-> Error Domain=NSCocoaErrorDomain Code=3840 &#8220;JSON text did not start with array or object and option to allow fragments not set.&#8221; UserInfo={NSDebugDescription=JSON text did not start with array or object and option to allow fragments not set.}
+> Error Domain=NSCocoaErrorDomain Code=3840 "JSON text did not start with array or object and option to allow fragments not set.&#8221; UserInfo={NSDebugDescription=JSON text did not start with array or object and option to allow fragments not set.}

-&#8220;What??
+"What??
 I _know_ the response is supposed to be JSON – I can even test it out and it works great in [Postman][1].&#8221;

 Weeeelll, it turns out that if you don't get the URL to your self-hosted Parse Server correct, you're going to get a response that's not JSON.
 Doh!

-I had left off the &#8220;/parse&#8221; portion of the URL to my self-hosted parse server:
+I had left off the "/parse&#8221; portion of the URL to my self-hosted parse server:

 ```swift
 func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject : AnyObject]?) -&gt; Bool {